Our Ministry and Staff

 - Support for church programs in general, the membership process, the Board of Trustees, and the Public Relations, Building Use, and Building and Grounds committees.

 Though a longtime pharmacist by profession, Randy has recently focused on music as a vocation.
 She enjoys the challenge of using instruments (flute, voice, keyboard) to create a fitting musical atmosphere and backdrop for lifetime events, church services, and varied occasions.
 Additionally, Randy participates in numerous vocal and instrumental groups.
-In her role as Music Associate, Randy will bring her love of music and strong teaching skills to support the Albany UU choir and Music Director.
+Randy brings her love of music and strong teaching skills to support the Albany UU Music Team.
 This may include leading sectionals and the congregation in song, accompanying, and collaborating on musical projects.
+As Interim Music Coordinator, Randy will perform the administrative and organizational tasks related to the music program, as well as assist the Interim Choir Director with varied responsibilities.

 Elizabeth teaches at a local private nursery school and has years of experience at Albany UU as a teaching team volunteer and Religious Education Council member.
 A Capital Region native and lifelong learner, she is a graduate of Empire State College.
 She and her husband Rich live in Albany with their two school-age daughters.